aws/aws-cdk/packages/@aws-cdk/aws-config/README.md

 Identifiers for AWS managed rules are available through static constants in the `ManagedRuleIdentifiers` class.
 You can find supported input parameters in the [List of AWS Config Managed Rules](https://docs.aws.amazon.com/config/latest/developerguide/managed-rules-by-aws-config.html).

-Higher level constructs for AWS managed rules are available.
+The following higher level constructs for AWS managed rules are available.

 ##### Access Key rotation